slock83/sphero-linux-api/README.md

 interactive | Switch to interactive driving mode | interactive |
 setit | Change inactivity timeout | setit duration |
 exit | Closes the application | exit |

+### Graphical application

+> A graphical application is also being worked on by the team ! please check out https://github.com/slock83/sphero-command-app for more details